rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 - **make olddefconfig** This target uses the existing .config file in the current working directory, updates the dependencies, and automatically sets new symbols to their default values.
 - **make help** This target will show you all the other possible make targets and also serves as a quick online help system.

-To configure the kernel in this section, we will use only one of the targets.
+We will use only one of the targets to configure the kernel in this section.
 In particular, we will use the make menuconfig command.
 The menuconfig kernel config editor is a simple and popular text-based configuration utility that consists of menus, radio button lists, and dialogs.

 It has a simple and clean interface that can be easily navigated with your keyboard and is almost intuitive to use.